null Option on Opera

 Opera's stock options are financial instruments that give investors the right to buy or sell shares of Opera common stock at a specified price for a given time period.
 Generally speaking, an option to purchase or sell Opera stock makes it part of the underlying stock when the option's price is tied to the movement of the underlying stock.
 If Opera's stock price goes up or down, the stock options follow.

-At present, Opera's Other Stockholder Equity is projected to increase significantly based on the last few years of reporting.
-Sale Purchase Of Stock is expected to grow at the current pace this year, whereas Total Stockholder Equity is forecasted to decline to about 934.9 M.
+At present, Opera's Common Stock Shares Outstanding is projected to decrease significantly based on the last few years of reporting.
+The current year's Other Stockholder Equity is expected to grow to about 628.8 M, whereas Total Stockholder Equity is forecasted to decline to about 934.9 M.

 Opera In The Money Call Balance